KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 ### 4.34 Supernal Beings Embody Virtue Through Resonance

-Supernal beings—those of higher synthesis—
+Supernal beings—those of expanded synthesis—
 Do not engage in moral debate.

 They do not choose virtue